stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-In the base-class model these methods throw an exception.
+Note that in the base-class model these methods throw an exception.

 We can now add an optional index to the model class: